PhD Courses and Requirements

 This seminar presents sessions on current issues in research and practice.

-Selected Research Seminars: A number of other research seminars, both at the UW and affiliated institutions, may be used to satisfy up to three of the eight required quarters.
+Selected research seminars: A number of other research seminars, both at the UW and affiliated institutions, may be used to satisfy up to three of the eight required quarters.

 Exams